Citi/parfun/docs/source/index.rst

 Welcome to Parfun's documentation!
 ================================================

-**Parfun** is a lightweight and user-friendly Python library to assist users in running a pure Python function i parallel on multiple core and distributed systems.
+**Parfun** is a lightweight and user-friendly Python library to assist users in running a Python function in parallel.

-Users, who do not have any deep knowledge about parallelism and distributed computing systems, can benefit from significant speedups when running Python code.
+With limited knowledge of parallelism and distributed systems, users can significantly speedup their Python code.

-Parfun supports multiple execution backend, including Python's multiprocessing, Dask or Scaler.
+Parfun supports multiple execution backend, including Python's built-in multiprocessing, Dask and Scaler.

 Content